 A few words about the notion of a live corpus.
-We feel that a live corpus is an emerging concept, in which the corpus grows, is maintained and released on regular, short intervals.
-A truly live corpus connotes that as soon as a new text is created, it becomes part of the
+We feel that a live corpus is a emerging concept, in which the corpus grows, is maintained and released on regular, short intervals.
+A truly live corpus connotes that as soon as a new text is created, it becomes part of the distributed corpus.

-Original Content Example Replaced Code Email Address name@gmail.com $\langle EMAIL \rangle$ URL http://www.google.com $\langle URL \rangle$ IP Address 127.0.0.1 $\langle IP \rangle$ Time 12:30 $\langle TIME \rangle$ Date 19/01/2011 $\langle DATE \rangle$ Decimal 21.3 $\langle DECIMAL \rangle$ Integer over 1 Digit Long 4000 $\langle \# \rangle$ Hyphen-Delimited Number 12-4234-212 $\langle \# \rangle$ Alphanumeric Number U2003322X $U\langle \# \rangle X$ distributed corpus.
 Such an interpretation can cause replicability problems, as different researchers may use different versions of corpus.
 Due to this problem, we have chosen to release a new version of the corpus on a regular, monthly basis.
-This strategy of having regular updates promotes interested parties to stay up to date with the corpus development while allowing the easy identification of a particular version, for papers that wish to use the corpus for comparative benchmarking.
+This strategy of having regular updates promotes interested parties to stay up to date with the corpus developments, while allowing the easy identification of a particular version, for papers that wish to use the corpus for comparative benchmarking.
 The release cycle further helps to demonstrate the trend of our gradual achievement in SMS collection, which, in turn, also may spur more contributors to help in our project.
 It also allows us to batch corpus administrative duties, such as proofchecking submitted SMS and re-computing demographic statistics, which we describe later.